hadronized/blog/Smoothie.md

 ![](http://phaazon.net/pub/hold_spline.gif)

-You might say that’s useless, it’s actually not, it’s even pretty nice.
-Imagine you want to attach your camera position such a curve.
-It will make the camera *jump* in space, wich could be desirable for flash looks!
+You might say that’s useless; it’s actually not; it’s even pretty nice.
+Imagine you want to attach your camera position onto such a curve.
+It will make the camera *jump* in space, which could be desirable for flash looks!

 Use the `hold` `Polynomial` to use such a behavior.